daylinmorgan/clonmapper/docs/docs/protocol.md

 [^7]: Optimal time constants should be between 4.2-5.4 ms. This protocol was optimized with the EC2 setting on the Bio-Rad MicroPulser^TM^ Electroporator.
-[^8]: Transformation efficiency (TE) is defined as the number of colonies produced with transformation with 1 $\mu$g of plasmid DNA.
+[^8]: Transformation efficiency (TE) is defined as the number of colonies produced with transformation with 1 µg of plasmid DNA.
-  To calculate TE, count the number of colonies formed on the plate, calculate the amount of DNA used in $\mu$g, and determine your dilution factor.
-With those variable, TE = Colonies/$\mu$g/Dilution.
+  To calculate TE, count the number of colonies formed on the plate, calculate the amount of DNA used in µg, and determine your dilution factor.
+With those variable, TE = Colonies/µg/Dilution.

 ### SgRNA Barcode Sampling